sictweb/bti425-2020/graded-work/assign6.md

 First, the `server.js` code box has been enlarged to include "register" (a new account) and "login" methods.
 It also has new code that has a relationship to a new box of code, Passport.js.
 Similar to above, the relationship between the server/listener and Passport.js is shown as a short line with solid dots at each logical usage point.

 Second, notice `Passport.js`.
 This code is now brought in to handle authentication and some identity management tasks.
+Also notice its dots-and-line connector, indicating a relationship between some existing methods/functions in the listener with Passport.js code.

 Third, notice a new "U" (for user accounts) data/schema model class.
 It defines the shape of a user account (i.e. username, password, possibly other claims such as family name, given name, birthdate, etc.).